Want to buy SNCB train tickets? Omio makes it simple to book SNCB train tickets in Belgium and beyond. Traveling on SNCB trains has never been easier.

 SNCB is Belgium's national railway company.
-It has a rich history that dates back to 1926, when it replaced Belgium State Railways.
-SNCB's transport network now spans over 2,100 miles (3,500 km) and takes millions of passengers each year to their destinations, in both Belgium and bordering countries such as France and the Netherlands.
+SNCB can also be referred to as NMBS, which is the Dutch name for the service.
+SNCB’s trains have a rich history dating back to 1926, when they replaced Belgium State Railways.
+The SNCB train network now spans over 2,100 miles (3,500 km) carrying millions of passengers to their destinations each year, in Belgium and bordering countries like France and the Netherlands.

-SNCB's hub is in Brussels, and from Brussels train stations dozens of trains depart for the rest of Belgium and other countries in Europe daily, including trains that go all the way to London.
-Other popular stations for SNCB Europe include Bruges, Antwerp, Lille, and Zurich.
+SNCB's main hub, SNCB International, is in Brussels.
+From there, dozens of SNCB trains depart for the rest of Belgium and other countries in Europe every day, including trains that go all the way from Brussels to London.

-Bruges is just an hour away by train from Brussels, making it an easy day trip from the capital—although if you’d like to stay longer, we certainly recommend it.
+Another great trip is Brussels to Bruges.
+Just an hour away by train from Brussels, it’s an easy day trip from the capital - although if you’d like to stay longer, we certainly recommend it.
 Known as the “Venice of Belgium,” the historic center is built around a series of interlocking canals and is now a UNESCO World Heritage Site.

-Omio accepts most discount cards, just make sure to select it from the menu options when searching for your booking.
+Omio accepts most discount cards when you buy SNCB train tickets, just make sure to select it from the menu options when searching for your booking.

-SNCB helps those who need it at all Belgium rail stations, but the service needs to be booked 24 hours in advance.
+SNCB helps those who need it at all Belgian rail stations, but you must book an SNCB train service 24 hours in advance.
 The service helps blind or partially sighted passengers navigate through the station and can help any passengers in a wheelchair or with a mobility aid get on and off their train.

 You can bring a maximum of three pieces of luggage on each train, but they must not exceed a combined weight of 30kg.